metabit1000/VirtualNetwork_OpenWrt_Docker/README.md

 - removeBridges.sh: Useful code if you want to remove the docker network bridges of your computer.
 - stopContainers.sh: Code to stop the virtual network.

 In check_nagios folder, you can find the the nagios plugins and the scripts executed in MW router.
+In vrrp_configs and mwan3_configs folders, you can find the configurations applied in the virtual network.

 ## Demo